SaiSindhuja197/mslearn-fabric/Instructions/Labs/04-data-science.md

 In this task, you will use MLflow to search for and view your experiments related to model training.
 By leveraging the MLflow library, you can retrieve detailed information about your experiments, helping you assess model performance and make informed decisions.

-1. To list all experiments, use the following code:
+1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code and run it to list all experiments, use the following code:

     ```python
    import mlflow